0xPolygon/polygon-docs/docs/security/disclosure.md

 Have you discovered a security flaw or CVE related to our technology?
-Please notify us before informing the outside world, so that we can first take action.
-Doing so is called ‘responsible disclosure’.
+Please notify us before informing the outside world, so that we can take action.
+This is known as ‘responsible disclosure’.

 Email us at security@polygon.technology, and please make use of the below PGP key o encrypt any sensitive data.